mrilia/DDD-sample-project/README.md

 # DDD-sample-project
-A Sample project with domain-driven design approach
+- A Sample project with domain-driven design approach from scratch.
+- No AutoMapper
+- No FluentValidation
+- No MediatR